mariuslundgard/transclusion/README.md

 ## Directives

-Similary to AngularJS' concept of directives, Structure can be extended to manage custom elements:
+Similar to AngularJS’ concept of directives, Structure can be extended to manage custom elements:

 ```js
 var doc = new structure.Document(),